aetherinox/docker-base-alpine/README.md

 <div align="center">
 <h6>Docker Image using alpine and s6-overlay</h6>
-<h1>💿 Alpine - Base Image 💿</h1>
+<h1>💿 Base Image - Alpine 💿</h1>

 <br />

-This branch `docker/base-alpine` contains the base docker alpine image which is utilized as a base for creating other images.
+This branch `docker/alpine` contains the base docker alpine image which is utilized as a base for creating other images.
 This alpine image is what you will derive your app's Dockerfile from.

 Normal users should not need to modify the files in this repository.